Who Owns the Coastline?

 Several parks on coasts at each end of the country, one a state park and one national, beg to differ.
 Once a landfill, Fort Bragg, or Glass Beach, in California, is a famous sea glass destination, though it’s embroiled in controversy.
 At MacKerricher State Park it is illegal to remove glass from the beach.
 The park wants the broken glass to remain there for “future generations to enjoy.”

 At the opposite coast, Dead Horse Bay in New York City, a landfill trash dump of epic proportions with thousands of broken bottles strewn everywhere and continuing to erode, is also (as it’s referred to in the ABC documentary “Dead Horse Bay”) “Federally protected trash.”
 These aren’t smoothly polished nuggets of glass that are beautiful to behold like in California, either.
-It’s an actual trash dump beach, clearly hazardous to marine life, but of interest to beachcombers because of the marbles, perfume stoppers, porcelain figural pieces and other treasures that can be found amongst the broken glass shards.
+It’s an actual trash dump beach, clearly hazardous to marine life, but of interest to beachcombers because of the marbles, perfume stoppers, porcelain figural pieces and other treasures that can be found amongst the broken glass pieces.
 There is no “sea glass” at Dead Horse Bay.

 Rangers will approach beachcombers at both Fort Bragg in California and Dead Horse Bay in New York and have you return your finds (Spectacle Island in Boston is another Federal State Park where sea glass is forbidden from being taken).